 Polyethylene (PE) is easier to slide items across and so it’s better for kitchen shelves.

-Polyethylene, including PET, HDPE, and LDPE are not known to contain BPA or phthalates (source).
+Polyethylene, including PET (polyethylene terephthalate/polyest), HDPE (high density polyethylene), and LDPE (low density polyethylene) are not known to contain BPA or phthalates (source).
 PE generally does not have an odor or offgas VOCs.

 PE is widely used in applications where a food-safe, or food contact safe, plastic is needed.